 Indigenous Cultures: The Foundation (60,000+ Years)

-Australia’s Indigenous people arrived approximately 60,000 years ago, establishing the world’s oldest continuous living culture.
-There were more than 250 First Nations languages and 800 dialects spoken across the continent.
+Australia’s Indigenous people arrived approximately 60,000 years ago, establishing the world’s oldest continuous living culture of an ethnic group.
+If you ask about how many languages are spoken in Australia?
+It started when there were more than 250 First Nations languages and 800 dialects spoken across the continent.
 Aboriginal and Torres Strait Islander peoples developed sophisticated systems of land management, cultural practices, and spiritual beliefs that continue to influence Australia today.

 British Colonisation (1788 Onwards)